 Austria's capital is a Baroque masterpiece, with gorgeous sights around every corner.
 You visit the filming location of cinema classics like the Third Man, walk in the footsteps of Mozart and Freud or just relax in the stunning gardens of the Schoenbrunn Palace.
 Trains to Vienna from Berlin arrive at the Hauptbahnhof, which is about 20 minutes walk south of the historic center.
 The best way into town is via the Metro (nearest stop is Keplerplatz) or via tram and bus routes.
 The Metro runs from 5:00 a.m. until 12:30 a.m., so it should be an option when your train arrives.

-Travel by train between Berlin, Germany and Vienna, Austria is: Partially open.
+Travel between Berlin, Germany and Vienna, Austria by train is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany
+International entry status: Entry is partially open for citizens and permanent residents of Germany

 The government of Germany has imposed these measures to reduce the spread of COVID-19: